US agencies target open RAN acceleration

-LIVE FROM MWC LAS VEGAS 2023: Amanda Tolman outlined the National Telecommunications and Information Administration’s (NTIA) scheme to spur the development of open RAN in the US via funding from last year’s CHIPS and Science Act during a keynote address.
+LIVE FROM MWC LAS VEGAS 2023: Amanda Tolman, director of the NTIA’s Public Wireless Supply Chain Innovation Fund (pictured), outlined the goal of the scheme to spur development of open RAN in the US through funding from the nation’s CHIPS and Science Act during a keynote address.

-Tolman, the director for the public wireless supply chain innovation fund, stated her agency received 90 proposals from operators, cloud providers, network edge providers, academia, industry groups and wireless vendors who were looking to take part in the initiative.
+Tolman stated her agency received 90 proposals from operators, cloud providers, network edge providers, academia, industry groups and equipment vendors looking to take part in the initiative.

-Tolman and her staff whittled those proposals down to three primary areas for the near term: interoperability testing, network security and refinement of open RAN specifications.
+The proposals were whittled down to three primary areas for the near term: interoperability testing, network security and refinement of open RAN specifications.

 “I think our big metric is to try and get the US as a competitive player back in the telecommunication space,” Tolman stated.
 “So, my hope would be that our investments are able to spur the ecosystem in the United States, understanding that this is a global problem, but it will be really nice to have US competitiveness in this space.”